SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ## Elementals

-When the gods formed the mundane world, they took sparks of creation from the roiling plane of Quintessence and gave sentience to some of the multiverse's most basic elements-air, earth, fire, and water.
+When the gods formed the mundane world, they took sparks of creation from the roiling plane of Quintessence and gave sentience to some of the multiverse's most basic elements—air, earth, fire, and water.
 Many elementals contain just one of these components, but can come to embody multiple reagents as they age.

 #### Duality of Form